techidaily/site-win11-tips/source/_posts/addressing-insufficient-ram-issues-on-windowsvmware-platforms.md

  Not running VMware as an administrator places restrictions on its system permissions and access to resources.
 So, run the software with elevated rights to ensure a lack of permissions isn’t causing any issues.

- You can check out[how to run any program as an administrator on Windows](https://www.makeuseof.com/tag/ways-to-run-a-program-as-administrator-in-windows/) for more help, or you can set VMware to always run as an administrator like this:
+ You can check out [how to run any program as an administrator on Windows](https://www.makeuseof.com/tag/ways-to-run-a-program-as-administrator-in-windows/) for more help, or you can set VMware to always run as an administrator like this:

 1. If there’s a VMware shortcut on your desktop, right-click it and select**Open** file location.
 Manually open VMware’s installation directory in File Explorer if you can’t right-click a shortcut for the software.
 2. Then click the VMware EXE file with the right mouse button to select its**Properties** context menu option.